Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Causal Evidence of Grounding IDs

+\textbf{Layerwise logit difference.} Here, we investigate in which layers the model begins to predict the intervened $\mathbf{o}^{s}_{\sim s}$ (bound object to $s$) rather than $\mathbf{o}^{\sim s}_{s}$ (adjacent object to $s$).
+The goal is to identify the layer at which the model’s prediction shifts toward the object carrying the transferred binding in the patched context.
+In this experiment, we use a monochrome dataset for simplicity.
+We apply the logit lens technique \cite{nostalgebraist20_logit_lens} to the single-word response token at each layer~$\ell$.
+Let $L^{(\ell)}(x \mid c^*)$ be the unnormalized logit for token $x$ decoded from $h^{(\ell)}(c^*)$.
+We define the layerwise logit difference

+to compute the prediction tendency between $\mathbf{o}^{s}_{\sim s}$ and $\mathbf{o}^{\sim s}_{s}$ in each patched context, and then average across all valid symbol–object pairs.
+Positive values of $\Delta L^{(\ell)}$ indicate that, at layer~$\ell$, the representation favors the bound object over the local object.

+As shown in Fig.~\ref{fig:intervention:logit_lens}, this difference becomes positive in the later layers (20–27), indicating that the model increasingly favors the bound object after the intervention.
+This result complements the representational trend in Fig.~3a, where alignment for structured inputs increases in the same higher layers, showing that the late-layer alignment shifts are accompanied by causal evidence of Grounding ID usage.

-Next, we investigate in which layers the model begins to predict the intervened grounded object ($\textbf{o}^{s}_{\sim s}$) rather than the adjacent object ($\textbf{o}^{\sim s}_{s}$).
-We apply the logit lens technique \citep{nostalgebraist20_logit_lens} to the single-word response token (using a monochrome dataset for simplicity).
-By computing the logit difference between the $\textbf{o}^{s}_{\sim s}$ and $\textbf{o}^{\sim s}_{s}$ and plotting averaged values across layers (Fig.~\ref{fig:intervention:logit_lens}), we find that the model shifts toward predicting the intervened grounded object in the later layers (20–27).
-We also investigate which attention heads are most responsible for propagating Grounding IDs as opposed to relying on local visual proximity.
-For each head and layer, we compute the difference in attention from the response token to visual tokens corresponding to $\textbf{o}^{s}_{\sim s}$ versus $\textbf{o}^{\sim s}_{s}$ across samples.
-To quantify consistency, we divide the mean difference by its standard deviation, yielding a signal-to-noise ratio that reflects how reliably a head prefers grounded objects.
+{\textbf{Responsible attention heads.}} We also investigate which attention heads are most responsible for propagating Grounding IDs as opposed to relying on local visual proximity.
+For each head and layer, we compute the difference in attention from the response token to visual tokens corresponding to {$\mathbf{o}^{s}_{\sim s}$ vs. $\mathbf{o}^{\sim s}_{s}$ (the bound object vs. the adjacent one)} across samples.
+To quantify consistency, we divide the mean difference by its standard deviation, yielding a signal-to-noise ratio that reflects how reliably a head prefers bound objects.
 To emphasize attention to meaningful regions, this ratio is multiplied by the head’s average attention weight.
+Let $\alpha^{(\ell,h)}(\mathbf{r} \!\to\! \mathbf{o})$ denote the attention weight of the response token $\mathbf{r}$ on the patch corresponding to object $\mathbf{o}$ at layer~$\ell$, head~$h$.
+For each head, we compute

-The resulting scores are visualized in Fig.~\ref{fig:intervention:attention_heatmap}, showing that Grounding IDs cause significant attention shifts in certain heads, particularly in layer 16, which attends more to grounded objects.
+where expectations are taken over samples and valid symbol–object pairs.
+Heads with high $S^{(\ell,h)}$ consistently prefer bound objects over merely co-located ones and are interpreted as key carriers of Grounding IDs.
+The resulting scores are visualized in Fig.~\ref{fig:intervention:attention_heatmap}, showing that Grounding IDs cause significant attention shifts in certain heads, particularly in middle layers (layer 16), which attend more to bound objects.